If you see this message it means your GP practice has chosen to limit the number of Patchs requests they receive today. This could be because:

 What should I do if I see this message?

-- Your GP practice should be available for PATCHS requests when they are next open, so if you can wait until then, please use PATCHS when they are next open.
+- Your GP practice will be available for Patchs requests when they are next open, so if you can wait until then, please use try again later.

 - If you need help today and your practice is open, please telephone them for help.